evidentlyai/evidently/docs/book/reference/all-metrics.md

 <summary>How to use this page</summary>

 This is a reference page.
-It shows all the metrics and metric presets available in the library, and their parameters.
+It shows all the available Metrics and Metric Presets.

 You can use the menu on the right to navigate the sections.
-We organize the metrics by logical groups.
-Note that these groups do **not** match the presets with a similar name.
-For example, there are more Data Quality metrics below than in the `DataQualityPreset`.
+We organize the Metrics by logical groups.
+Note that these groups do **not** match the Presets with a similar name.
+For example, there are more Data Quality Metrics than included in the `DataQualityPreset`.

-You can use this reference page to discover additional metrics to include in your custom report.
+You can use this reference page to discover Metrics to include in your custom Reports.

 # How to read the tables

-* **Name**: the name of the metric of a preset.
+* **Name**: the name of the Metric.
-* **Description**: plain text explanation of the metric, or the contents of the preset.
-For metrics, we also specify whether the metric applies to the whole dataset or individual columns.
+* **Description**: plain text explanation.
+For Metrics, we also specify whether it applies to the whole dataset or individual columns.
-* **Parameters**: description of the required parameters and optional parameters you can pass to the corresponding metric or preset.
-For metrics, we also specify the default conditions.
-They apply if you do not pass a custom parameter.
+* **Parameters**: required and optional parameters for the Metric or Preset.
+We also specify the defaults that apply if you do not pass a custom parameter.

 **Metric visualizations**.
-Each metric also includes a default render.
-If you want to see the visualization, navigate to the [example notebooks](../get-started/examples.md) and run the notebook with all metrics or with all metric presets.
+Each Metric includes a default render.
+To see the visualization, navigate to the [example notebooks](../get-started/examples.md) and run the notebook with all Metrics or Metric Presets.

 </details>

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
-In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the current version of the "All metrics" example notebook in the [Examples](../examples/examples.md) section.
+In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the "All metrics" example notebook in the [Examples](../examples/examples.md) section.
 If you notice an error, please send us a pull request to update the documentation!
 {% endhint %}

 # Metric Presets

-**Defaults**: each Metric in a Preset uses the default parameters for this Metric.
+**Defaults**: Presets use the default parameters for each Metric.
 You can see them in the tables below.

 <details>